psychemedia/winter-tales/src/twelve_months.md

 " Right up among the mountains ; those from under the beech trees are not bad."

 Helen gave a few to her mother and ate the rest herself; not one did she offer to her step-sister.
-Being tired of straw- berries, on the third day she took a fancy for some fresh red apples.
+Being tired of strawberries, on the third day she took a fancy for some fresh red apples.

 "Run, Marouckla," said she, "and fetch me fresh red apples from the mountain."